-- If full of water don’t start the engine.
+- Don’t start the engine.

-- Get it to land.
+- Get the thing to land.

-- While you wait to be towed in remove water the best you can.
-Avoid touching the engine it might be hot.
+- While you wait to be towed in, remove water the best you can.
+Avoid touching the engine, it might be hot.

 - Get to a dealership or watercraft mechanic immediately.

 - If you have insurance, call the insurance company to see what they can do.

 - Wait to hear back from the shop to see the damage.

 A lot of the time it’s not a huge deal, but if the engine takes in water, then it’s hydrolocked.
 A hydrolocked engine needs all the water removed, which means many oil changes.

 Don’t Start The Engine!